ZehenForever/mqcollect/README.md

 git clone https://github.com/ZehenForever/mqcollect.git collect
 ```

-# Using
+# Usage

-Run the Lua script in the game
+Run the Lua script in game:
 ```
 /lua run collect
 ```

-The first time it runs, it will create an example `collect.ini` file at `C:\YourE3MQ\config\collect.ini`.
+The first time it runs, it will create an example `collect.ini` file at `C:\PathToE3MQ\config\collect.ini`.
 It will look like so:
 ```
 [CharacterOne]
 Bone Chips=true